-“Mary, what under the sun are you doing with all the figures on your cuffs?”
+“Mary, what under the sun are you doing with all the figures on your cuffs?” she asked.

-“I can’t work my problems any other way,”
+“I can’t work my problems any other way,” Mary said frankly.

 Lilly was horrified and led Mary to tell her the whole story.
 It seems that Mary was afraid to admit that she hadn’t mastered the fundamentals of the process so she had been copying the problems of a girl who stood next to her at the blackboard.
 Then one day her model made a mistake so Mary did too.
 The teacher must have discovered her plight but if so she did nothing to alleviate it and Mary became more and more enmeshed.

 Lilly saw her duty quickly and clearly.
 That night she sat beside Mary until the whole bewildering process was cleared for all time.
 After that I am sure that she preached a small sermon.
 Lilly was deadly moral.
 Then Mary’s cuffs were scoured and she went to be ready to take a fresh start on the morrow.
 Mary’s mathematical slip terrified me and I wondered how I would ever get along.
 Fortunately the things I worried about were seldom as bad as they had been painted.
-It was the unexpected that cause my palpitations.
+It was the unexpected that caused my palpitations.